 As a student at Georgetown University, she became the first amputee in history to compete in the NCAA and was the first person ever to be outfitted with woven carbon-fiber sprinting prostheses.
 She then went on to set World Records in the 100 meter, the 200 meter, and the long jump.
-In 1998, she made her debut as a fashion model for Alexander McQueen, and is now a Global Brand Ambassador for L’Oréal Paris.
+In 1998, she made her debut as a fashion model for Alexander McQueen, and became a Global Brand Ambassador for L’Oréal Paris.
 She made her acting debut in 2003 and has built a career in film and television, acting alongside such notables as John Malkovich, Maggie Gyllenhaal, Ellen Burstyn, Paul Giamatti, and Elle Fanning.
-Aimée has spoken multiple times at the world-famous TED conference, is a TED All-Star and her talks have been viewed nearly 5 million times.
+Aimée has spoken multiple times at the world-famous TED conference, is a TED All-Star and her footage has been viewed more than 7 million times.
 Please join me in welcoming: Athlete, model, actor, and advocate, Aimée Mullins.

 BEHIND THE SCENES